IQKV/standard-maven-single-project-layout/README.md

 This template provides a standardized foundation for developing Java applications using Spring Boot with Maven's single-module layout.
 For detailed documentation, please refer to the [docs](./docs) directory.

+## Template Customization

+To use this template for your own project:

+1. Click the **[Use this template](https://github.com/dimdnk/standard-maven-single-project-layout/generate)** button at the top of the repository
+2. Name your repository and provide a description
+3. Choose the repository visibility (public or private)
+4. Click **Create repository from template**

+After creating your repository:

+1. Update the project name and description in `pom.xml`
+2. Modify the package names in `src/main/java` and `src/test/java`
+3. Update this README.md with your project-specific information
+4. Review and adjust GitHub workflows in `.github/workflows` as needed
+5. Customize environment variables in `compose.yaml` for your application

 ## Quick Links

 - [Project Overview](./template-docs/01-project-overview.md)